 2. What is something the team has learnt from this research?

 We designed a flume tank that constantly circulates water to mimic the currents seen in estuaries.
 We then added 5 kilograms of mussels, along with algae for the mussels to feed on and microplastics, and observed how the microplastic levels in the water over time.

-Within two hours the mussels had removed half of the microplastics present, and we estimate that 5 kilograms of mussels have the capacity to remove a quarter of a million microplastics in one single hour.
+Within two hours the mussels had removed half of the microplastics present, and we estimate that 5 kilogrammes of mussels have the capacity to remove a quarter of a million microplastics in a single hour.

 3. What does success look like for this project?
 What are your key objectives at present?

 Success would be developing a suitable method to deploy mussels close to sources of pollution, like sewage treatment works or marinas, so they can capture the plastic as soon as possible.
 For the mussels to remove significant amounts of microplastics and for the biodeposits containing microplastics to be efficiently captured and possibly even used as a source of biofuel.